 Orginally published on September 13, 2008.
 Updated with new photos.

 If you love Japanese restaurants, especially Japanese izakaya (casual restaurants serving yakitori, grilled foods and sake), I am sure you know this classic Japanese steamed clams dish.
 It’s called sari no sakamushi, a personal favorite that I never miss out whenever I dine at izakaya.

-I came to know about Japanese izakaya about eight years ago when I first visited Tokyo.
-During the trip, I had numerous meals at this izakaya in a small alley right next to my hotel.
-Sitting on a tatami mat and dine from a low table in traditional Japanese style, my host introduced me to yakitori, steamed asari clams, chicken karaage, yakisoba, agedashi tofu and various mouthwatering Japanese small-plates.
-I was instantly lured by this very special and casual Japanese dining culture–one that comes complete with food, booze, and great social ambiance.
-I have been hooked ever since.
+I first experienced Japanese izakaya dining when I visited Tokyo.
+During the trip, I had numerous meals at an izakaya in a small alley right next to my hotel.
+Sitting on a tatami mat and dined from a low table in a traditional Japanese setting, my host introduced me to yakitori, steamed clams, chicken karaage, yakisoba, agedashi tofu and various mouthwatering Japanese small-plates.
+I was instantly hooked.

 This Japanese steamed clams recipe is very easy and takes practically 10 minutes.
 It calls for only four (4) main ingredients: manila clams, Japanese cooking sake and mirin (sweet wine seasoning) and butter.
 The end result is tantalizing, and it’s especially comforting and satisfying in the colder Fall/Winter nights.
 Enjoy!

 SUBSCRIBE AND NEVER MISS A RECIPE: